 For the design comminution test program, each sample interval was selected and added to the composite, blended, and homogenized.
 From each composite, 20 rocks (-3 /+2 in) were selected for the Bond low-energy impact (CWi) test.
 Each composite was then crushed to 100% minus 21⁄2 in and 65 kg was split for the JK Drop Weight (DWT) test.
-The remaining sample was crushed to nominal 11⁄2 in and 5 kg was split for the Bond abrasion (Ai) test.
-The remaining sample was stage-crushed to 10 kg was split for the Bond ball mill grindability (BWi) test.
-The FS Design comminution sample preparation flowsheet is illustrated in Figure 10-1.
+The remaining sample was crushed to nominal 11⁄4 in and 5 kg was split for the Bond abrasion (Ai) test.
+The remaining sample was stage-crushed to 1⁄2 in and 15 kg was split for the Bond rod mill grindability (RWi) test.
+Finally, the remaining sample was stage-crushed to 6 mesh and 10 kg was split for the Bond ball mill grindability (BWi) test.
+The FS Design comminution sample preparation flowsheet is illustrated in Figure 13-1.

-Figure 10-1: FS Design comminution sample preparation flowsheet (SGS report)
+Figure 13-1: FS Design comminution sample preparation flowsheet (SGS report)

 For the comminution portion of variability testing, each sample interval was selected and added to the composite, blended and homogenized.
-Every sample was crushed to nominal 21⁄2 in and 10 kg was split for the SPI test.
+Every sample was crushed to nominal $2\frac{1}{2}$ in and 10 kg was split for the SPI test.
 The remaining sample was stage-crushed to nominal 6 mesh, blended, and a 10 kg portion was split for the BWi test.
-The comminution variability sample preparation flowsheet is illustrated in Figure 10-2.
+The comminution variability sample preparation flowsheet is illustrated in Figure 13-2.

-Figure 10-2: FS Variability comminution sample preparation flowsheet
+Figure 13-2: FS Variability comminution sample preparation flowsheet